garethrepton/garethrepton.github.io/_posts/2018-05-23-Reduce-unit-test-friction-patterns - 4 - Test Data Builder.md

 ## The Solution
 Use a Test Data Builder to abstract away the data construction for your tests.
 A  Test Data Builder is a simple fluent object which is usually designed in such a way as to allow you to construct the data for your tests in a simpler, and safer way.

-Heres an example of a Test Data Builder for the above example:
+Heres an example of one for the zoo:

      {% highlight CSharp %}